manasnarula/expertlights/Golf/README.md

-# Golf 1/n/nThis folder contains presentaions on Golf Career Trajectories.
+# Golf: This folder contains presentations on the Path to the PGA Tour.

 ## Presentations